input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 When one endpoint determines that it has no more outgoing lightweight connections, and the set of incoming connections it knows of is empty, then it may initiate the protocol to close the heavyweight connection.
 It does so by sending a **CloseSocket** message.
-The message carries the maximum incoming lightweight connection ID seen by the endpoint: i.e. the highest connection ID that has been allocated by the remote endpoint that has so far been seen by the local endpoint.
+The message carries the most recently observed incoming lightweight connection ID seen by the endpoint.
 The local endpoint now updates the state it uses to track the remote endpoint to note that it is now in the process of closing.
 If the local endpoint now receives a create connection message from the remote endpoint, while it has the remote endpoint marked as being in the process of closing then it resets the state back to the normal connection established state.
 This happens if the remote endpoint opened a new lightweight connection before it received the close socket message, and so the attempt to close the socket should be abandoned.

-When an endpoint receives a **CloseSocket** message it checks its local state to check the number of outbound lightweight connections and the maximum lightweight connection ID it has used for outgoing connections.
+When an endpoint receives a **CloseSocket** message it checks its local state to check the number of outbound lightweight connections and the most recently created lightweight connection ID it has used for outgoing connections.
 If there are still outbound connections then the close socket message is ignored.
-Additionally, if the maximum outbound lightweight connection ID used thus far by the local node is higher than the one received in the close socket message then the close socket message is ignored.
+Additionally, if the latest outbound lightweight connection ID used thus far by the local node is not equal to the one received in the close socket message then the close socket message is ignored.
 This case can happen even if the number of outbound connections is currently zero, if an outbound connection was created and then closed prior to the close socket message arriving.
 In both